 SFLEX manufactures high-quality flexible packaging using mainly oil-linked raw materials, including BOPP, BOPET film, polyester, and polypropylene.
-After struggling with high costs due to rising oil prices for two years in 2021-22, SFLEX finally showed a strong core profit in 4Q22 with a gross margin recovery to 15.3%.
-We expect its gross margin to continue its expansion into 2Q23, close to its pre-pandemic levels of 21-22%.
+After struggling with high costs due to rising oil prices for two years in 2021-22, SFLEX showed a strong core profit since 4Q22 with a gross margin recovery to 15.3%.
+The company's gross margin continuously recovered to 22.7% in 1H23, overcoming its pre-pandemic levels of 21-22%.
+A slight decline to the normal basis in 3Q23 is therefore expected.

-We project SFLEX's gross margin to return to pre-Covid levels in 2024.
+SFLEX's gross margin should return to pre-Covid levels within 2023.
 The growth story from 2024 onwards should be the profit from Star Print Vietnam JSC and opportunities in overseas markets.